 - Easy to cut into shape as required without chipping or splintering.

-- Cost effective for large amounts of acrylic mirror.
+- Cost-effective for large amounts of acrylic mirrors.

-- Acrylic mirror should not be used outdoors as it may absorb moisture if exposed to high humidity or damp environments.
-Use aluminium composite mirror instead.
+- Acrylic mirrors should not be used outdoors as they may absorb moisture if exposed to high humidity or damp environments.
+Use an aluminium composite mirror instead.